oivvio/saga/README.md

 7. More powerful validation. jsonschema is weak.

 8. A mechanism for accurately keeping track of if a station is currently executing or not.

+9. We have a convoluted way of restarting audio in the experience when an external source has stopped the audio.
+(Incoming call, user press pause button etc).
+This should all be done with rxjs instead.